kkech/UdacityProj3_MS/README.md

       - [Service of HyperDrive model with "Active" deployment state](#service-of-hyperdrive-model-with-active-deployment-state)
   - [Future improvements](#future-improvements)

-# Capstone Project - Azure Machine Learning Engineer Nanodegree
+# Capstone Project - Azure Machine Learning Engineer Nanodegree - - Kechagias Konstantinos

 In the capstone project I will use the knowledge that I obtained during **Machine Learning Engineer with Microsoft Azure Nanodegree Program** to solve the [Kaggle Titanic Challenge](https://www.kaggle.com/c/titanic)